 Another failed campaign involved an adult theater in Orange County, California, that the group argued was a magnet for various criminal elements, among which it included voyeurs and homosexuals.

-Group helped in prosecution of retailers
+Group helped in prosecution of retailers of pornographic material

 During the administrations of Ronald Reagan and George H. W. Bush, lawyers for Citizens for Decency Through Law participated in a long-running prosecution of merchants proffering pornographic material.
 Its representatives threatened retailers with criminal indictments in various localities unless they agreed to stop distributing the material.
 An array of federal judges and civil liberties groups criticized the tactic because it included material protected by the First Amendment as well as that outside its protection.